dvandersluis/rubygems-openpgp-ca.org/config/jekyll/_posts/2013-02-27-the-complete-guide-to-verifying-your-initial-install.markdown

 Save the Detached Signature
 ---------------------------

+Copy the signature and save it into a file `saved_sig.asc`.
 The signature for the 0.6.0 release is:

     -----BEGIN PGP SIGNATURE-----
     Version: GnuPG v2.0.17 (GNU/Linux)